 The Supreme Court mandates that plea bargains must be voluntary, and the defendant must know the consequences of entering a plea deal.

 Main Benefits of Plea Bargains

 From the defense standpoint, the benefits of plea bargaining are numerous.
-Here are some of the most commonly cited justifications for agreeing to a plea bargain.
+Here are some commonly cited justifications for agreeing to a plea bargain.

 Trading Risk for Certainty

-One of the primary reasons that defendants agree to plea bargains is simple anxiety.
-If a case goes to trial, they might get off -- but they also might get the maximum sentence.
-Most people can't stand living in a state of constant anxiety and prefer certainty, so they sign plea agreements.
+Another primary reason that defendants agree to plea bargains is simple anxiety.
+If a case goes to a jury trial, they might get off or get the maximum sentence.
+Most people can't stand living in constant anxiety and prefer certainty, so they sign plea agreements.

 Reduction in Charges

 The most common form of a plea bargain is reducing the severity of criminal charges (charge bargaining).
 A lesser charge, such as a misdemeanor, has fewer collateral consequences and won't have as serious an impact on future convictions (especially in "three strikes" states).
 Convicted defendants face restrictions in voting, housing, and employment opportunities as collateral consequences.

 Some jurisdictions allow for the expungement of criminal records depending on the type and severity of the offense.
 For example, in Minnesota, misdemeanor convictions for driving under the influence (DUI) can be expunged after a waiting period.
 New York is less forgiving and does not allow the expunging of DUI offenses regardless of severity.

 Sometimes, the prosecutor does not lower the charge but offers a lighter sentence after negotiating (sentence bargaining).
 This sentence is below the maximum allowed sentence for a crime.